canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Remediation:**

-Follow the documentation and configure alternate mechanisms for authentication.
+Follow the Kubernetes documentation and configure alternate mechanisms for authentication.
 Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and remove the --token-auth-file argument.